Banbridge: The Burnings of 1920

 In 1920, Banbridge saw violence related to the ongoing Irish War of Independence and partition of Ireland.
-On 17 July, the Irish Republican Army (IRA) assassinated British colonel Gerald Smyth in Cork.
+On the 17th July, the Irish Republican Army (IRA) assassinated British colonel Gerald Smyth in Cork.
 He had ordered police officers to shoot civilians if they did not immediately obey orders.
 In a 17 June 1920 speech at the Listowel, County Kerry Royal Irish Constabulary station Smyth is quoted as saying: "The more you shoot, the better I will like you, and I assure you no policeman will get into trouble for shooting any man."
 Smyth was from a wealthy Banbridge family, and his large funeral was held there on 21 July.
 After Smyth's funeral, about 3,000 Protestant loyalists took to the streets of Banbridge and wreaked revenge on the Catholic community.
 Many Catholic homes and businesses were attacked, burned and looted, despite police being present.
 A large mob of loyalists, some of them armed, attacked and tried to break into the home of a republican family.
 The father fired on the mob, killing Protestant William Sterritt.
 A local Orange lodge was later named in his honour.
 Hundreds of Catholic factory workers were also forced from their jobs, and many Catholic families fled Banbridge.
 Calm was restored after the British Army were deployed in the town.
 In the summer of 1920 sectarian rioting occurred in several other towns/cities in east Ulster: Belfast, Dromore and Newtownards.